 by Sujith P. (Senior Engineer, Media Client Technologies)

-Take a peek into the audio processing of a software driven karaoke player, and how its various components improve the perceptual quality, enabling truly entertaining experiences
+Take a peek into karaoke audio processing.
+Explore how the various components of of a software driven karaoke player improve perceptual quality, enabling truly entertaining experiences.

 Fitted with disco balls, colors and lights, and powered by the latest technologies including high definition graphics and Bluetooth, today’s karaoke machines offer a complete package of fun and entertainment.
 Though next-generation video games threatened to push karaoke off into history’s graveyard in the early 2000s, karaoke managed to survive over the years.
 Today, we are seeing a cultural resurgence of the interactive entertainment system, as it continues to capture new audiences with many innovations inspired by the latest breed of smartphones and apps.

 Karaoke, which allows users to croon along to the recorded music of their favorite songs, means ‘empty orchestra’ in Japanese.